Baviaan/lotro/README.md

 **Exercising your rights**

-You can delete all data held about you yourself as described in the "Data collection" section.
+You can delete data held about you yourself as described in the "Data collection" section.
 If you encounter a problem, reach out to us in our official support server.

 **Changes to this Privacy Policy**